naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

 1) **UI design source of truth is JSON** (`ui.json`).
 2) Treat `ui.json` as design-owned.
 3) Do not embed business logic in UI JSON.
-4) Verify that UI implementation aligns with `ui.json` component structure.
+4) Verify that UI implementation aligns with `ui.json` structure.

 Checks: